AI4EPS/homepage/classes/seismology/docs/00_Introduction.md

 marp: true
 ---

-# Introduction to Seismology and Machine Learning
+# Introduction to Observational Seismology and Machine Learning

 ---

-# Goals of this course
+# Things to learn in this course

 1. Familiarizing with basic tasks in seismology
 2. Learning the state-of-the-art machine learning methods for solving seismic problems